vukhuu/laravel-todo-app/README.md

 ## About
-This is a simple todo app implemented with Laravel (5.8) and VueJS 2.0 with TDD applied
+This is a simple todo app

+## Features
+Laravel 5.8
+VueJS 2.0
+TDD
+Repository pattern as service providers and dependency injection Activity logger

 ## Installation
 Please check for requirements to run Laravel 5.8 at https://laravel.com/docs/5.8/installation